jtmullen/asc-fsgp-2024-results/fsgp_mov.md

 -----

-Vehicles competing in the [Multi Occupant Vehicle Class](https://www.americansolarchallenge.org/the-competition/vehicle-classes/) at FSGP are scored based on a formula that includes the number of miles (laps) driven, the number of passengers in the vehicle during those laps, external energy used, and average speed.
-The full formula is detailed at the bottom of this page.
+Vehicles competing in the [Multi Occupant Vehicle Class](https://www.americansolarchallenge.org/the-competition/vehicle-classes/) at FSGP are scored based on a formula that includes the number of miles (laps) driven, the number of passengers in the vehicle during those laps, amount of external wall charging, and average speed.
+The full formula is detailed at the [bottom of this page](#mov-scoring-formula).

 {% include fsgp-final-results class="mov" %}
 -----
 ## MOV Score
+{% if site.fsgp-days-tabs %}
 {% tabs day %}
 {% tab day Overall %}
 {% include fsgp-score-chart %}